jakobottar/pl-season-explorer/docs/process_book.md

 ### Game detail

 For the game detail view, we did not use a generic visualization such as an adjacency matrix or a bar graph.
 Such a single representation would not be a good fit for our data, which, while having a clear structure, varies considerably from game to game.
 Instead we settled on a custom encoding, by which each half of a game is represented by an axis, and goals and red cards for each team are positioned on that axis to see when each team scored or received a red card.
 The following game detail view is for Newcastle United 3&#x2013;0 Sheffield United (the same game shown as selected in the above game table view).
 Red cards are shown by rectangles (resembling the shape of a card), while goals are shown by circles (resembling the shape of a soccer ball).
 Hovering over either shows which player scored or received the card, in which exact minute, and in which team they played for (the latter of which is also encoded by the color of the card/goal).
+To select any game for viewing, click on the dot corresponding to the game in the bump chart, or the game in the game summary view.

 ![Game Detail view](img/GameDetail.png)